What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Any effective static-control floor can be verified with an ohm meter to determine the electrical resistance of the material.

-- If the material does not pass the ohm meter test then it cannot be grounded.
+- If the material does not pass the ohm meter test, it cannot be grounded.
+Not sure how to do this?
+Ask us about our StaticWorx GroundSafe® program.

 -